 Enter the unscrupulous solicitor.
 When solicitor B receives the letter they write a short (usually standard) letter to the other side saying they have received the letter and are taking instructions.
 Their charges for receiving the letter and taking instructions just doubled.
 When the client writes with instructions they then do the same to the client, who will often mistake this for good service and be grateful at the time.
-It is only when they receive the bill that they will realise how this extra service has cost them dear.
+It is only when they receive the bill they will realise how this extra service has cost them double!

-When you finally receive your bill it is highly unlikely that you will be able to tell that they have done this.
-The bill will be higher than it should and you will have no idea why or how to challenge it.
+When you finally receive your bill it is highly unlikely you will be able to tell they have done this.
+The bill will be higher than it should and you will have no idea why, or how to challenge it.
 The only way you may work out what happened is by looking at the letters you received from them and asking if those letters were really necessary.